PipedreamHQ/pipedream/docs/docs/privacy-and-security/README.md

 ## Intrustion Detection and Prevention

-Pipedream uses AWS WAF, GuardDuty, and Datadog to monitor and block suspected attacks against Pipedream infrastructure, including DDoS attacks.
+Pipedream uses AWS WAF, GuardDuty, CloudTrail, CloudWatch, and Datadog to monitor and block suspected attacks against Pipedream infrastructure, including DDoS attacks.

 Pipedream implements a number of industry-standard and custom alerts to detect anomalous activity on the platform, and reacts to potential threats quickly based on [our incident response policy](#incident-response).

 ## User Accounts, Authentication and Authorization

 When you sign up for a Pipedream account, you can choose to link your Pipedream login to either an existing [Google](https://google.com) or [Github](https://github.com) account, or create an account directly with Pipedream.
+Pipedream also supports

 When you link your Pipedream login to an existing identity provider, Pipedream does not store any passwords tied to your user account — that information is secured with the identity provider.
 We recommend you configure two-factor authentication in the provider to further protect access to your Pipedream account.